Kuban Offensive: The campaign

 On 28 May, Krasnov and Denikin met at Manychskaia to decide between attacking Tsaritsyn, favored by Krasnov, or Ekaterinodar, favored by Denikin.
 Krasnov favored Tsaritsyn for is munition factories and railway junction.
 Denikin favored Ekaterinodar, according to Peter Kenez, because "He had promised the Kuban Cossacks that he would liberate their native district.
 Denikin made the correct decision because he understood that in May 1918 there was no effective anti-Bolshevik force in Russia aside from the Cossacks."
-Yet the Volunteer Army consisted of about 9000 soldiers, and would face more than 75,000 Bolsheviks in the Northern Caucasus, commanded by Alexei Ivanovich Avtonomov.
+Yet the Volunteer Army consisted of about 9,000 soldiers, and would face more than 75,000 Bolsheviks in the Northern Caucasus, commanded by Alexei Ivanovich Avtonomov.
 However, at the end of May, Avtonomov was replaced by K. I. Kalnin.
-Most of the Bolshevik forces were concentrated in the Eisk district, after the Germans occupied the Ukraine, Taganrog, Rostov-on-Don, and Bataisk.
+Most of the Bolshevik forces were concentrated in the Eisk district, after the Germans occupied Ukraine, Taganrog, Rostov-on-Don, and Bataisk.
 Kalnin had 10,000 men stationed around Torgovaia and Tikhoretskaia, while his subordinate Ivan Sorokin faced the Germans near Rostov.

 On 22 June 1918, the Volunteer Army launched the second Kuban campaign.
 Denikin left Viktor Pokrovsky's regiment behind to protect his flank against Sorokin, while Denikin made a surprise attack on Trogovaia, on the Tsaritsyn-Ekaterinodar railway.
 On 25 June, Torgovaia was captured, but with the loss of Denikin's general Sergey Markov.
 Denikin then constructed armored cars from the trolley cars to protect the railway line.
 On 6 July, Denikin captured Belaia Glina while Kalnin's Bolsheviks retreated to Tikhoretskaia.
 Pokrovsky then successfully resisted an attack by Sorokin.

 On 14 July, Denikin captured Tikhoretsk, with Borovskii's division attacked from the South and Erdeli's division attacked from the North.
 Communications between Kalnin and Sorokin were severed, and the Volunteer Army acquired weapons, munitions, rolling stock, and control of a major railway center.
 On 15 July, Kalnin gave up his command to Sorokin.
 Denikin attacked Sorokin with 10,00 men under Erdeli, Pokrovsky, and Alexander Kutepov, while Denikin sent Borovskii to attack Kavkazkaia.

 On 27 July, Denikin sent Mikhail Drozdovsky towards Ekaterinodar, but at the same time Sorokin occupied Korenovsk, separating Drozdovsky from Denikin.
 On 7 August, after 11 days, Sorokin surrendered Korenovsk and retreated towards Ekaterinodar.
 On 16 August, Ekaterinodar was captured, with the entry of the Kuban Rada and Denikin's Volunteer Army.
 The Republic of the Northern Caucasus Executive Committee, founded on 5 July by the Congress of Soviets in Ekaterinodar, fled to Armavir, then to Pyatigorsk, and finally to Nevinnomyssk.